snap-stanford/snap-python/doc/source/reference/GetKCore.rst

 .. function:: GetKCore(K)

-Returns the K-core of the graph *Graph*.
+A graph method that returns the K-core of a graph.
 If the core of order *K* does not exist, the function returns an empty graph.

 Parameters